Please only apply if you meet the following criteria:

 * You actually need a grant.
-We will check your Reports and Accounts and if you have unrestricted reserves (in excess of 25%, or three months of your annual spending) that would cover the cost of the project then we are unlikely to fund you.
+We will check your Reports and Accounts especially your level of unrestricted reserves.
+The Charity Commission recommends you hold around 25% unrestricted reserves, around three months of your annual spending.
+We want to know that you are viable, so you are not operating too far below this level and also we want to know that you actually need the grant you are applying for from us and that you do not have excessive reserves that would cover the cost of the project.
 We want to make the best use of grants we offer to benefit local residents.
 We are looking to fund initiatives that would be unlikely to go ahead without our help.
-Please do not apply to us if you have ample reserves as it is just a waste of admin time.
+Please do not apply to us if you have excessive reserves as it is just a waste of admin time.
+We want to help with things you need to buy that you would have to fund raise for, rather than things you could easily buy yourselves.

 * Your request is in our geographical catchment area.
 This is defined by where members of the Apthorp Family live.
 The grant needs to be for the benefit of residents of Hertfordshire, Bedfordshire, Cambridgeshire and Greater Manchester in England.
 We will accept applications from British Charities but only if you can show that it is for a specific project that benefits our catchment area.
 We do not give money “pro-rata” for the number of your clients who reside in our catchment area.